-Barr cancels second day of testimony, escalating battle with U.S. Congress
+Attorney General Barr cancels second day of testimony, escalating battle with Congress

 “The report is now in the hands of the American people,” he said.
 “We’re out of it.
 We have to stop using the criminal justice system as a political weapon.”

-Reporting by Andy Sullivan, Sarah N. Lynch and David Morgan; Writing by Andy Sullivan and James Oliphant; Editing by Will Dunham and Peter Cooney
+Reporting by Andy Sullivan, Sarah N. Lynch and David Morgan; Additional reporting by Lawrence Hurley; Writing by Andy Sullivan and James Oliphant; Editing by Will Dunham and Peter Cooney